|

 our public worker unions are bringing our economy to its knees, having

 taxpayers subsidize them should be unthinkable.
+Second, you'll know the political establishment

 is really serious about our economy when it starts recommending cuts in